[WWW - 2021.12.16]

 An additional diagnosis should be recorded and coded where appropriate upon separation of an episode of admitted patient care or the end of an episode of residential care.
 The additional diagnosis is derived from and must be substantiated by clinical documentation.

 Additional diagnoses are significant for the allocation of Australian Refined Diagnosis Related Groups.
 The allocation of patient to major problem or complication and co-morbidity Diagnosis Related Groups is made on the basis of the presence of certain specified additional diagnoses.
 Additional diagnoses should be recorded when relevant to the patient's episode of care and not restricted by the number of fields on the morbidity form or computer screen.
+External cause codes, although not diagnosis of condition codes, should be sequenced together with the additional diagnosis codes so that meaning is given to the data for use in injury surveillance.

 Relational Attributes